Aimeedeer/deps/accepted/0010-new-governance.rst

   members to help managed pull requests directly.

-* Approval from a member of the Triage and Review team will be sufficient to allow a Merger to merge a change they themselves have proposed.
+* Approval from a member of the Triage and Review team will be sufficient to allow a Merger to merge a minor change they themselves have proposed.

 Repurposed role: Technical Board
 --------------------------------